That’s right! Photofolia is owned by photographers, not an anonymous company!

 The association employs an excellent fully qualified webmaster, who does the more technical site maintenance and develops the scripts of all new features.

 Photography is my hobby and my passion and has been for the last 30 years.
 I have been a member of the Photofolia website since its inception and during that time I have cultivated many friendships not just online but in person.
 It has been an amazing experience.
-With that in mind I decided to join the new Association and take an active role in running the site as well as being Treasurer.

 Members of the PF Association